-View from north 3.1 Design Proposal - Plans
+Constraints & opportunities diagram 3.2 Design Proposal - Plans

-The plan occupies the site, set back from the street to align with its neighbour where space for bins and bike store is provided.
-A curved, projecting staircase enclosure acts as a book-end to the terrace and marks the start of the hill up to Highgate Cemetery.
-The cubic form is eroded by an inset balcony at first floor, turning the corner to the park, while a bay projects out to the rear at ground floor providing a terrace above.
+The plan occupies the site, set back from the street to step forward c.40cm with its neighbour where bins and bike storage is integrated into the enclosing walls.
+The cubic form is eroded by an inset balcony at first floor, turning the corner to the park, while a stone-clad bay projects out below.
 Ground floor provides kitchen-dining-living space, first floor an open plan reception room, sub-divisible to provide a third bedroom, while the top floor has two bedrooms.
+Design Proposal - from the street 3.3